 Development Lots ($20K–$80K)

-Inland lots in the highway corridor are appreciating 15-25% annually as speculation builds around the new road.
+Inland development lots along the projected highway corridor represent the pure speculation play in Guatapé's investment market, offering maximum appreciation potential for investors willing to accept zero rental income during the holding period.
+These lots are appreciating 15-25% annually as informed investors and Colombian developers accumulate land positions in anticipation of the highway's completion.
 A $40K lot purchased today could reach $80K in 3-4 years.
 Most investors hold 2-3 years then sell to larger developers.
 Minimal carrying costs (property tax ~$20-30/month).
 Zero rental income, but pure appreciation play with low complexity.

 Tourist Condos ($60K–$150K)

-Small condos in town center or near Malecón (waterfront promenade) rent consistently year-round. $100K condo typically generates $400-600/month long-term or $200-400/night Airbnb.
+Small condominiums in Guatapé's town center and along the Malecón waterfront promenade generate remarkably consistent rental income throughout the calendar year because they serve the broadest segment of Guatapé's visitor market — couples on weekend getaways, small families on short vacations, business travelers attending regional meetings, and digital nomads seeking affordable short-term accommodation near restaurants and nightlife. $100K condo typically generates $400-600/month long-term or $200-400/night Airbnb.
 Furnished, turnkey properties appeal to remote buyers.
 HOA fees average $80-150/month.
 Lower yield than fincas but easier to manage and more liquid to sell.

 Commercial Properties (Near Town Center)

-Retail spaces, restaurant locations, and office suites command $15-30/m² annually.
+Commercial real estate in Guatapé's town center — including retail storefronts on the main tourist corridors, restaurant spaces along the Malecón and central plaza, and the limited inventory of professional office suites serving the municipality's growing business community — commands annual lease rates of USD 15-30 per square meter.
 A $150K commercial property with 100m² generating $20/m² yields 3% gross return before expenses.
 Commercial offers lower volatility and long-term stability, appealing to conservative allocators.

 Lakefront Fincas